Why you should consider incorporating an onshore or an offshore company in UAE

 Definitively the UAE free zones provide a myriad of incentives and opportunities for doing business in one of the fastest economic growing regions worldwide.
 Where you can move your business operations and establish a completely tax-free company, while benefiting from the broad list of tax treaties that has concluded the country.

 Setting up a FZ company also leads you to a resident visa.
 Abu Dhabi and Dubai are cosmopolitan livable cities, with a high standard of life.
-And although there are cheaper places to live, specially in Asia, consider that you will save a handsome amount of tax money, since UAE has no direct personal taxes.

 This is one of the advantages of offshore companies in UAE, with similar benefits of those from the Caribbean, the jurisdiction is not continuously in the spotlight of the press and they are entities in which foreign international banks are willing to work with.

 At Flag Theory, we can lead you to set up your company in UAE, contact us for a consultation to find the most suitable UAE’s company and free zone options according to your business activity, circumstances, needs, and priorities, to ease your decision-making.
 If you are ready to incorporate, either onshore or offshore, let us do the process for you.